freeplane/docs/src/docs/attic/new-wiki-initiative/understanding-nodes.md

 ### Node Details
 #### Purpose
-A node can hold four pieces of information.
-The node core is the central piece of information.
-Next is focus of this section - node details - appears beneath the node core.
-Additionally, a node can have attributes and notes.
-Together they pack lots of information into Freeplane's basic information unit, the node.

-Node details uniquely displays information that is very closely related, almost intimately, to the node core text.
-The node core is similar to a book title and the node's details a sub title.
-It can elaborate, embellish, clarify, define - like a child node.
+Node details, seen beneath the node core, displays closely-related information about the node core text.
+It adds meaning to the node.
+One way of looking at this relationship is like a book title and its sub title.
+It can elaborate, embellish, clarify, define, etc. - like a child node.
 But sometimes a child node seems too distant.

 Node details can represent many different relationships to the node core.
-The following examples are in this format: node core / node details
+The following examples are in this format: **node core** / *node details*\
-parenthetical: **dialog** / *floating editor*
+parenthetical: **dialog** / *floating editor*\

-appositional: **Sam** / *my dog*
+appositional: **Sam** / *my dog*\

-factual detail: **end of WW2** / *Sept 2.1945*
+factual detail: **end of WW2** / *Sept 2.1945*\
 elaboration: **our wedding** / *beautiful day - all family members there*

 And so on to meet your needs.